Masters Certification Program (MCERT) for Elementary & Secondary Education

 For more information on the Praxis tests, please review our Admissions Handbook and visit www.ets.org.

 3. Letters of Recommendation:

-Applicants need to submit 3 letters of recommendation which can be submitted by professors or others who can assess the quality of the applicant's prior academic performance and/or their experience working with children.
+Applicants need to submit 3 letters of recommendation which can be submitted by professors or others who can assess the quality of the applicant's prior academic performance and/or their experience working with adolescents.
 The Application Supplemental Form (ASF), contains an Online Letters of Recommendation feature, through which applicants can request electronic letters from their recommenders.
 If applicants prefer not to use Online Letters, they can download University of Maryland Recommendation Letter Forms here.
 Be certain that the applicant's full name is included on each recommendation.